securing/DumpsterDiver/README.md

 There is no single tool which fits for everyone's needs and the DumpsterDiver is not an exception here.
 So, in `config.yaml` file you can custom the program to search exactly what you want.
 Below you can find a description of each setting.

 * `logfile` - specifies a file where logs should be saved.
-* `excluded` - specifies file extensions which you don't want to omit during a scan.
+* `excluded` - specifies file extensions which you want to omit during a scan.
 There is no point in searching for hardcoded secrets in picture or video files, right?
-* `min_key_length` and `min_key_length` - specifies minimum and maximum length of the secret you're looking for.
+* `min_key_length` and `max_key_length` - specifies minimum and maximum length of the secret you're looking for.
 Depending on your needs this setting can greatly limit the amount of false positives.
-For example, the AWS secret has a length of 40 bytes so if you set `min_key_length` and `min_key_length` to 40 then the DumpsterDiver will analyze only 40 bytes strings.
+For example, the AWS secret has a length of 40 bytes so if you set `min_key_length` and `max_key_length` to 40 then the DumpsterDiver will analyze only 40 bytes strings.
 However, it won't take into account longer strings like Azure shared key or private SSH key.

 ### Advanced search:
 The DumpsterDiver supports also an advanced search.
 Beyond a simple grepping with wildcards this tool allows you to create conditions.
 Let's assume you're searching for a leak of corporate emails.
 Additionaly, you're interested only in a big leaks, which contain at least 100 email addresses.
 For this purpose you should edit a 'rules.yaml' file in the following way: